BananaChristian/Unnameable/README.md

 ## Address operator in Unnameable

-In unnameable the `addr` operator is strictly for obtaining the memory address of a variable, It is used in pointers to show the target
+In unnameable the `addr` operator is strictly for obtaining the memory address of a variable, It is used in pointers to show the target it is similar to the ampersand operator in C but I wanted it to be clear
 For example

 ```